JAMSScheduler/JAMS-Csharp/README.md

 # JAMS-Csharp
-PowerShell Repository for JAMS Job Scheduler.
-Contains additional scripts and modules for automation within JAMS Scheduler
+Contains various C# Examples for interacting with JAMS and the .NET API.